 In this section we define notation and terminology for the remainder of the paper, and outline how neighbourhood quantities are calculated.

-Consider a forecast, observations and a reference forecast, all provided on a rectangular domain of size $N_x \times N_y$, with $T$ samples each, where $T$ typically represents the time dimension.
-The neighbourhood fields are constructed by first converting the forecast and observed fields into binary data, by applying a suitable threshold.
-We then proceed by averaging this binary data over a particular neighbourhood, parameterised by the neighbourhood length $n$ (see e.g.~\citet{roberts_scale-selective_2008}).
-We define the resulting neighbourhood fractions of the forecast, observations, nd reference forecast at spatial location $(i,j)$ and time step $t$ as $f(n)_{ijt}, x(n)_{ijt}$, and $c(n)_{ijt}$ respectively.
+Consider a forecast, observations and a reference forecast, all provided on a regular equidistant rectangular grid.
+The neighbourhood fields are constructed by first converting the forecast and observed fields into binary data, by applying a suitable threshold, then averaged over a particular neighbourhood, parameterised by the neighbourhood length $n$ (see e.g.~\citet{roberts_scale-selective_2008}).
+We define the resulting neighbourhood fractions of the forecast, observations, and reference forecast at spatial location $(i,j)$ and time step $t$ as $f(n)_{ijt}, x(n)_{ijt}$, and $c(n)_{ijt}$ respectively.